2025-2026 Academic Catalog

 (Proficiency in a language other than English) Students demonstrate basic practical communication in a language other than English in one of three ways:

-1. Students may choose to demonstrate proficiency equivalent to the completion of the 201 level by examination (zero semester hours).
+1. Students may choose to demonstrate proficiency equivalent to the completion of the 201 level by examination (Zero semester

 or